JunoLab/Weave.jl/README.md

     plotlib="PyPlot", informat="noweb", fig_path = "figures", fig_ext = nothing)
 ````

-**Note:** Run JuliaReport from terminal and not using IJulia, Juno or ESS, they tend to mess with capturing output.
+**Note:** Run Weave from terminal and not using IJulia, Juno or ESS, they tend to mess with capturing output.

 ## Contributing

-I will probably add new features to JuliaReport when I need them myself or if they are requested and not too difficult to implement.
+I will probably add new features to Weave when I need them myself or if they are requested and not too difficult to implement.
 You can contribute by opening issues on Github or implementing things yourself and making a pull request.
-I'd also appreciate example documents written using JuliaReport to add to examples.
+I'd also appreciate example documents written using Weave to add to examples.

 ## Contributors